ystael/chicago-ug-math-bib/advanced/group-theory.md

 all.
 What I've seen of it looks good (the diagrams on the inside covers are neat, although I have no idea what they mean).
 But I don't like group theory that much, so I can't say more.

-**[BR]** This was my favorite reference for Murthy's 257 class.
+**[Ben Recht]** This was my favorite reference for Murthy's 257 class.
 Starting with the simplest notions of permutations, Rotman is able to construct everything you ever wanted to know about group theory.
 If you're just looking for a clear, readable exposition and elegant proofs of the isomorphism theorems or Sylow's theorems, this is a great place to look.
 And if by some random chance you have need to learn what a wreath product is, you won't need to buy a new book.

 #### Gorenstein, *Finite groups*

-**[BB]** The final word on finite groups prior to 1970.
+**[Ben Blander]** The final word on finite groups prior to 1970.
 Everything is in here.
 Very hard reading for a non-specialist, but a good reference for a serious group-theorist.
 I think Glauberman has it memorized.

 #### Humphreys, *Introduction to Lie algebras and representation theory*